User Decision Guidance with Selective Explanation Presentation from Explainable-AI

 \subsubsection{Models}

-We implemented UserModel with a deep learning model.
-The input of UserModel is a tuple $(\bm{c}, \bm{x})$. $\bm{c}$ includes four variables: date $i$, StockAI's prediction $p$, total rate $r$, and initial order $d'$. $i$ is a categorical variable that embeds the context of the day such as the stock price. $p$ is a three-dimensional vector that corresponds to the values in the bar graph (Fig.~\ref{fig:screenshotB}). $r$ is the percentage increase or decrease of the user's total asset from the initial amount.
-These variables are encoded in 2048-dimensional vectors $(h_i, h_p, h_r, h_{d'})$.
+We implemented UserModel with a deep learning model (Figure~\ref{fig:user_model}).
+The input of UserModel is a tuple $(\bm{c}, \bm{x})$. $\bm{c}$ includes four variables: date $i$, StockAI's prediction $p$, total rate $\delta$, and initial order $d'$. $i$ is a categorical variable that embeds the context of the day such as the stock price. $p$ is a three-dimensional vector that corresponds to the values in the bar graph (Fig.~\ref{fig:screenshotB}). $\delta$ is the percentage increase or decrease of the user's total asset from the initial amount. $i$ and the other variables are encoded in 2048-dimensional vectors $(h_i, h_p, h_r, h_{d'})$ with the Embedding and Linear modules implemented in PyTorch, respectively.